facebook/fresco/docs/00-getting-started.md

 }
 ```

 You need to specify your application class in the XML.
 For images from the network, you will also need to request Internet permission from your users.
-The `application` tag in your ```AndroidManifest.xml``` should look something like this:
+Your ```AndroidManifest.xml``` should look something like this:

 ```xml
   <manifest